Skip to main content

 Deep-Dive Questions

-Cooking with turmeric is fine during pregnancy, but high-dose curcumin supplements are not recommended without your obstetrician's input.
+Cooking with turmeric is fine during pregnancy, but high-dose curcumin supplements are not recommended without your obstetricians input.
 There is concern that high doses could affect the uterus or hormonal balance.
 In breastfeeding, occasional culinary turmeric is fine, but avoid daily clinical-dose supplements unless cleared by your doctor.

 Yes, curcumin can interact with several medication classes.
 The biggest ones are blood thinners (warfarin, clopidogrel, aspirin, apixaban), diabetes medications (it can amplify glucose lowering), and some chemotherapy drugs.
-Always confirm timing and dose with your prescriber, especially if you are on multiple medications.
+Always confirm timing and dose with your prescriber, particularly if you are on multiple medications.

-Most people on warfarin should avoid daily high-dose curcumin, because it raises bleeding risk and shifts INR.
+Most people on warfarin should avoid daily high-dose curcumin, because it raises bleeding risk and moves INR.
 If a patient is otherwise stable and motivated, we sometimes use a low dose with very close INR monitoring, but only with cardiology or hematology input.
 The default is "skip it."

 Curcumin is generally well tolerated by the kidneys and may even support kidney function in some studies.
 People with active liver disease should use caution at high doses, since rare reports of liver inflammation exist with very high doses or contaminated products.
 Always loop in your hepatologist if you have liver disease.